 Pain and suffering damages can be differentiated from other damages in a car accident.
 While these are compensable damages, they are separate from medical expenses and lost income.
 Pain and suffering damages are used to define the distress that a car accident victim sustains after an accident due to their injuries.

 - Physical pain and suffering.
 This refers to the pain that a car accident victim experiences directly caused by their injuries (both right after the incident and throughout recovery).

 - Mental pain and suffering.
 This is also related to a victim’s injuries but refers to a wide category of distress that a person could experience.
 This includes:

 - Emotional and psychological distress

-It is important to recognize that pain and suffering is real for many car accident victims.
+It is important to recognize that pain and suffering are real for many car accident victims.
 There is a reason these are considered compensable damages.
 Pain and suffering can negatively impact a person’s social, family, and work life.
-Compensation for these damages can help alleviate some of the stress that impact car accident victims.
+Compensation for these damages can help alleviate some of the stress that impacts car accident victims.

 How are pain and suffering damages calculated?